 Since recent computers are able to boot from USB devices, you can also install Debian from a USB key (this is nothing more than a small flash-memory disk).
 Be aware, however, that not all BIOSes are the same; some are able to boot from USB 2.0 devices, while others only work with USB 1.1.
 Besides, the USB key must have 512-bytes sectors, and this feature, while common, is never documented on the packaging of the keys you find for sale.

-The installation manual explains how to create a USB key that contains the debian-installer.
+.
 The procedure has been significantly simplified for the Squeeze release compared to the previous versions; the ISO images for i386 and amd64 architectures are now hybrid images that can boot from a CD-ROM as well as from a USB key.

 A more detailed explanation is available in the installation manual.
 Among other things, it describes an alternative method of preparing a USB key that is more complex, but that allows to customize the installer's default options (those set in the kernel command line).